 Buyer and Seller Protections

-It is common for Realtors to advertise clients’ properties with flyers and brochures (both hard copy and digital) that outline the property details, community amenities, and sometimes even credit options offered by a particular lender.
+It is common for real estate agents to advertise clients’ properties with flyers and brochures (both hard copy and digital) that outline the property details, community amenities, and sometimes even credit options offered by a particular lender.

-As a seller you will want to make sure you choose an experienced and educated Realtor to ensure all advertising of your property is in compliance with the minutia of Federal and local rules.
+As a seller you will want to make sure you choose an experienced and educated real estate agent to ensure all advertising of your property is in compliance with the minutia of Federal and local rules.

 As a buyer, these necessary disclosures will allow you to make a clear apples-to-apples comparison of the marketing pieces of multiple properties.